Kirkwood Club Handbook

 What is an active club or organization?

-An active club or organization at Kirkwood is a group of students who have followed the proper guidelines of establishing themselves through an application, constitution, approval from the Student Life office, and submission of relevant updated information (including rosters) each semester.
+An active club or organization at Kirkwood is a group of students who have followed the proper guidelines of establishing themselves through an application, constitution, approval from the Student Life office, and submission of relevant updated information (including rosters) by Advisors each semester.

 There are four types of groups that can form as a club or organization.
 Each group must pick the ONE type that makes the most sense.